 Interest rates are highly sensitive to many factors, including U.S. fiscal and monetary policies and domestic and international economic and political considerations, as well as other factors beyond our control.
 Interest rate risk is the exposure to loss resulting from changes in the level of interest rates and the spread between different interest rates.
 We are exposed to market risk from changes in interest rates on debt, which bears interest at variable rates.
 Our debt has floating interest rates.
 We are exposed to changes in the level of interest rates and to changes in the relationship or spread between interest rates for its floating rate debt.
-Our floating rate debt requires payments based on variable interest rates such as the federal funds rate, prime rate, eurocurrency rate, and LIBOR.
+Our floating rate debt requires payments based on variable interest rates such as the federal funds rate, prime rate, eurocurrency rate, and SOFR.
 Therefore, increases in interest rates may reduce our net income or loss by increasing the cost of debt.
-As of March 31, 2022, we had convertible senior debt of \$431.5 million, net of deferred issuance costs, and revolving credit facility borrowings of \$17.7 million, net of deferred issuance costs, outstanding under the respective debt agreements.
-As of December 31, 2021, we had convertible senior debt of \$429.3 million, net of deferred issuance costs, and revolving credit facility borrowings of \$19.2 million, net of deferred issuance costs, outstanding.
-The borrowings under the Amended Credit Agreement accrue interest at either base rate, described above under "Liquidity and Capital Resources - Indebtedness," plus a margin of 1.50% to 2.50% or at an adjusted LIBOR rate plus a margin of 2.50% to 3.50% under the Amended Credit Agreement, in each case depending on the total net leverage ratio, as defined in the respective agreements governing the Amended Credit Agreement.
+As of March 31, 2023, we had convertible senior debt of \$432.0 million, net of deferred issuance costs outstanding under the respective debt agreement.
+As of December 31, 2022, we had convertible senior debt of \$433.1 million, net of deferred issuance costs, and revolving credit facility borrowings of \$18.2 million, net of deferred issuance costs, and revolving credit facility borrowings of \$18.2 million, net of deferred issuance costs, outstanding.
+The borrowings under the Amended Credit Agreement accrue interest at either base rate, described above under "Liquidity and Capital Resources - Indebtedness," plus a margin of 1.50% to 2.50% or at an adjusted SOFR rate plus a margin of 2.50% to 3.50% under the Amended Credit Agreement, in each case depending on the total net leverage ratio, as defined in the Amended Credit Agreement.